userfront/react-example/README.md

 From here, you can add social identity providers like Google, Facebook, and LinkedIn to your React application, or business identity providers like Azure AD, Office365, and more.

-You do this by creating an application with the identity provider (e.g. Google), and then adding that application's credentials to the Userfront dashboard.
+To do this, create an application with the identity provider (e.g. Google), and then add those SSO credentials to the Userfront dashboard.
 The result is a modified sign on experience:

 ![React SSO form](https://res.cloudinary.com/component/image/upload/v1612378383/permanent/userfront-login.png)

-No additional code is needed to implement Single Sign On using this approach: you can add and remove providers without updating your forms or the way you handle JWTs.
+No additional code is needed to implement Single Sign On using this approach: you can add and remove providers without updating your forms or the way you handle JWT access tokens.